SpaceWorksCo/guides/Setup-Staking-Node.md

 ### Next Time

     If you stop spacecoin at all for updates, machine reboot, etc. simply follow the steps from [Launch Spacecoin](#Launch-Spacecoin) to start staking again!

 ### Withdraw

     If you'd like to withdraw funds from a staking node without messing up the 64 segID distribution, do:

-    ```shell
+    ```
     cd && cd pos64staker
     ./withdraw.py
     ```

     It will walk you through the withdraw process.